 Volunteer Companion Program

-Our Volunteer Companion Program currently has 23 active matches in the community and our goal is to increase that number substantially.
-Through their visits, our volunteers provide social and activity time for the person with dementia, as well as a period of much-needed respite for the family members and friends responsible for the care of these individuals.
+Our Volunteer Companion Program currently has 30 active matches in the community and our goal is to increase that number substantially.
+Through their visits, our volunteers provide social and recreational time for the person with dementia, as well as a period of respite for the care partner.

 Our volunteer application form can be downloaded here.
-If you are interested in learning more about this wonderful opportunity, please contact Robyn Owen, our Volunteer Companion Coordinator, by phone at 519-421-2466 ext 237 or by email at firstname.lastname@example.org.
+If you are interested in learning more about this wonderful opportunity, please contact Robyn Owen, our Volunteer Companion Program Coordinator, by phone at 519-421-2466 ext 237 or by email at [email protected].

 Please see our application form here.